Heartland Tech’s 2018 predictions: Seed capital, apprenticeships, and HQ2 publicity stunts

 We’ll see an increase in seed capital funding in the Midwest

-I often get asked by entrepreneurs and investors in cities across the U.S. what Silicon Valley thinks about startup communities in Middle America.
+I often get asked by entrepreneurs and investors in cities across the U.S. what Silicon Valley thinks about startup communities in the rest of the country.
 Here’s what I tell them, based on the conversations I’ve had this year: I think Silicon Valley realizes it can no longer invest only in Silicon Valley.
 But there’s a big difference between thought and action.
-It seems most entrepreneurs and investors in Silicon Valley still don’t really understand what kind of startup activity is happening between the coasts.
+It seems most entrepreneurs and investors in the Valley still don’t really understand what kind of startup activity is happening between the coasts.
 Many Bay Area investors do want to find a way to reinvest in Middle America but either don’t know where to start or are still putting feelers out on how best to do so.

 But now Silicon Valley will have a prominent case study to look to.
-In December, venture capitalists Steve Case and JD Vance, who lead a Heartland investing initiative called Rise of the Rest, raised a $150 million seed stage fund to do just that.
-Even more notable, they got prominent tech executives — including Jeff Bezos, Eric Schmidt, and Sean Parker — to endorse their mission and invest in the fund.
+In December, venture capitalists Steve Case and JD Vance, who lead a Heartland investing initiative called Rise of the Rest, raised a $150 million seed stage fund to get Heartland startups off the ground.
+Even more notably, they got prominent tech executives — including Jeff Bezos, Eric Schmidt, and Sean Parker — to endorse their mission and invest in the fund.

 We may see more venture capitalists follow Case’s example and raise seed stage funds to invest in startups in Middle America.
 These will likely run a little smaller than Case’s — maybe from $30 to $100 million, at most.
 They might be managed by an entrepreneur or investor who found success in Silicon Valley but is originally from Indiana or Michigan and wants to use their success to help their home state.